-29.3.
-Environmental impacts
+29.3 Environmental impacts

-Potential environmental impacts associated with construction and operation of Stage 1 of the proposed airport, as well as mitigation measures identified to reduce and manage these potential impacts, are documented in this volume of the draft EIS.
-Consideration of the long term operation of the proposed airport is provided in Volume 3.
-A summary of the potential key environmental impacts associated with Stage 1 is provided in Table 29-1.
+Potential environmental impacts associated with construction and operation of the Stage 1 development, as well as mitigation measures identified to reduce and manage these potential impacts, are documented in this volume of the EIS.
+Consideration of the operation of the long term development is provided in Volume 3.
+A summary of the potential key environmental impacts associated with the Stage 1 development is provided in Table 29-1.

-Table 29-1 - Summary of key environmental impacts
+Table 29-1 Summary of key environmental impacts for operation of the Stage 1 development